Shasthojoy/lycheejs-guide/tutorials/01-server.md

 ## Prerequisites

-You should have installed the lychee.js Engine already.
+- The lychee.js Engine has to be installed already (into `/opt/lycheejs`).

 ## Initialize the Project